Properties of globular clusters formed in dark matter mini-halos: Results: Dark matter signatures

+An increased amount of rotation can also contribute to larger values of ellipticities (or flattening) for the stellar distribution from GCs \citep{Fabricius+14,Kamann+18}.
+We thus fitted the distribution of bound stars with a S\'ersic \citep{Sersic63,Sersic68} asymmetric model, using the recipe described in Appendix~\ref{app: sersic}.
+The fits yielded a semi-major ($a$) and semi-minor axis ($b$), from which the ellipticity (or flattening) could be calculated as

+The lower panel from Figure~\ref{fig: rotation} was then constructed by computing, at each instant, the mean ellipticity\footnote{Again, we display the running mean over the closest ten snapshots, for better visualisation.} of the five simulated clusters with and without DM.
+The error bars were calculated as $\sqrt{\left<\epsilon\right>^2 + \sigma^2_{e}/n}$, where $\left<\epsilon\right>$ is the mean uncertainty of the ellipticity fit, $\sigma_{e}$ is the standard deviation of the values from the $n=5$ clusters.

-Although we observe a decreasing pattern in the mean ellipticities of both scenarios\footnote{This is expected from orbiting satellites, due to the stripping of outer stars by the tidal field \citep{Akiyama91}.}, one also notices that clusters embedded in a DM mini-halo show considerably smaller ellipticities than the clusters devoid of DM.
-Such relatively small ellipticities are indeed predictable for systems less affected by tidal forces \citep{vandenBergh08}, attesting the efficacy of the DM shield illustrated in Figures~\ref{fig: ratio-tidal-evolution} and \ref{fig: dm-shield-gc5}.
+First, we observe a decreasing pattern in the mean ellipticities of both scenarios, which is expected from orbiting satellites, due to the stripping of outer stars by the tidal field \citep{Akiyama91}\footnote{Such an effect is better modelled by the use of live particles for both the host and the satellite, as in our simulations.}.
+Nonetheless, one notices that clusters embedded in a DM mini-halo show considerably smaller ellipticities (i.e. $e \lesssim 0.35$) than the clusters devoid of DM, which presented rather $e \gtrsim 0.35$.
+Such relatively small ellipticities are indeed predictable for systems less affected by tidal forces \citep{vandenBergh08}, attesting the efficacy of the DM shield illustrated in Figure~\ref{fig: dm-shield-gc5}.

-The comparison with the observed ellipticities in the MW (purple), which is roughly in the midway between GCs embedded and devoid of DM, could also be considered somewhat unfair, since we envisage a considerable contribution from rotation to the increase of ellipticity in GCs \citep{Fabricius+14,Kamann+18}.
-However, rotation is likely a remnant from the cluster's formation or interaction with other systems (\citealt{HenaultBrunet+12,Mapelli17}) that is not well-accounted in our simulations.
-Thus, it is reasonable to assume that the ellipticities of GCs embedded in DM would approach even better the ones from the galactic GCs, if rotation was not to affect ellipticity.